l4zz3rj0d/htaccess-upload-bypass/README.md

 ## Final Result

-Revisiting the previously uploaded shell.php.jpg
+Revisiting the previously uploaded shell.php.jpg.
 The PHP code will be executed by the server

-We will obtained a working web shell
+We will obtain a working web shell

 ## Key Takeaways